SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

     * Classes & structs have a lot in common.
        - It might not be clear to the novice which one to use.
        - Default answer: start with a struct.
+    * Structs are value types.
+       - They help you avoid unintentional shared  state.
+       - They're easier to reason about, which means fewer bugs.
     * I need subclasses!
        - Subclassing a framework class?
 Ok, use a class.
        - Try using a protocol + a default implementation.